Rational function: Examples

 Every polynomial function $f(x) = P(x)$ is a rational function with $Q(x) = 1.$ A function that cannot be written in this form, such as $f(x) = \sin(x),$ is not a rational function.
 However, the adjective "irrational" is not generally used for functions.

+Every Laurent polynomial can be written as a rational function while the converse is not necessarily true, i.e., the ring of Laurent polynomials is a subring of the rational functions.

 The rational function $f(x) = \tfrac{x}{x}$ is equal to 1 for all x except 0, where there is a removable singularity.
 The sum, product, or quotient (excepting division by the zero polynomial) of two rational functions is itself a rational function.
 However, the process of reduction to standard form may inadvertently result in the removal of such singularities unless care is taken.
 Using the definition of rational functions as equivalence classes gets around this, since x/x is equivalent to 1/1.

 Taylor series

 The coefficients of a Taylor series of any rational function satisfy a linear recurrence relation, which can be found by equating the rational function to a Taylor series with indeterminate coefficients, and collecting like terms after clearing the denominator.